Sonoran Desert Naturalist >>> Field Guide >>> Sonoran Desert Flora >>> Scrophulariaceae

 Photo by Mike Plagens

 Showy flowers of wet springs on the desert.
 Dense spikes of magenta flowers.
 Spotty distribution.
-The image is hosted by Wikimedia.
 Detailed Description

 Sponsored Links